wuyujie1/CSC2621FinalProject/README.md

   &nbsp;&nbsp;&nbsp;&nbsp;Medical Image Computing and Computer Assisted Intervention:127-135.

 Preperation:
+  1. Run fixDataLandmarkError.py to correct errors in the GT landmark file<br />
+  2. Run dataAugmentation.py in local machine to augment the data<br />
-  1. Upload dataset to your google drive<br />
+  3. Upload augmented dataset to your google drive<br />
-  2. Change all the file paths in CSC2621Project.ipnb<br />
+  4. Change all the file paths in CSC2621Project.ipnb<br />

 Results can be reproduced by running all cells in order, outputs may be different each time.
 Responsibility of each cell:<br />